“This is Not Our First Pandemic”

 Living in Harmony

-“The pandemic shone a light on the many systems in our world that are collapsing,” says Kristin Welch, citizen of the Menominee Indian Tribe of Wisconsin.
+“The pandemic shone a light on the many systems in our world that are collapsing,” says Kristin Welch, from the Menominee Indian Tribe of Wisconsin.
 “Though tragic, it has also brought truth to light.
 Communities can create their own independent ecosystems of caring with food, housing, education, and health care for their people.”

-Welch is a community organizer for the reservation-based nonprofit Menikanaehkem.
+Welch, a Menominee descendant, is a community organizer for the reservation-based nonprofit Menikanaehkem.
 The group’s name translates as “community rebuilders,” and its work includes constructing villages to serve as culturally based transitional housing for those in need of temporary refuge.
 The first compactly designed, solar-powered 168-square-foot “tiny home” is already welcoming residents.
 Two more are in the planning stages, with the aim of completing two villages of five to ten homes each within about three years, says Guy Reiter, Menikanaehkem’s executive director.
 The villages will be a mix of tiny homes for transitional residents and larger, permanent family homes, he says.

 Tiny homes may be newly popular in mainstream culture—promoting simpler living in smaller places—but Native people have always had diminutive living places, Reiter says.
 Tipis, wikiups, hogans, and other Indigenous structures have far more modest floor plans than most houses in the U.S. today.
 But non-Native communities needn’t reproduce a tribal village in order to do more humane town planning, he adds.
 He stresses the need for groups to find their own way to promote reciprocity, which he describes as a bond between individuals and the community as a whole.

-Note: CORRECTION: This article was updated at 7:36 a.m.
-PST on December 21, 2020 to clarify that Kristin Welch is a Menominee descendant, rather than a citizen of the tribe.
-Read our corrections policy here.